rushibankhele/Klimate/README.md

     - created API to fetchData + getCurrentWeather + getForecast + Geocode

 - Created a custom hook to fetch the location data
+- Setup a react query client
+- Created weather loading skeleton (shimmer UI)
+- Created alert_box in any error occurs when user doesn't provide location access for the site
+- Also handle the error when coordinates are not found